Credit Card Voucher

 Product flow

-Mapping out all the entry points
+Mapping out all the sunset message touchpoints

 There are lots of place to inform users about sunset message, but we don’t want to bother users too much with placing at all of them, so I get the data to identify the critical points